Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 ## 13. Requirements for student training in health and safety issues

 Students are advised to consult the safety statement for the department, available from the department's internal web-site.

+## 14. Use of Generative AI in research

+The use of Generative AI (GenAI) in research is a rapidly evolving area, and students are encouraged to consult [MU  guideline on GenAI](https://www.maynoothuniversity.ie/sites/default/files/assets/document/Guidance).
+More specifically in CS,  we currently recommend following  [IEEE RAS guidelines for Generative AI usage](https://www.ieee-ras.org/publications/guidelines-for-generative-ai-usage).
+Researchers are encouraged to discuss openly their usage of GenAI with their peers (research students, researchers, supervisors, co-authors, etc.).